billwear/maas-rad/originals/about-maas-deb-2-8-cli-2270.md

 <h3 id="heading--colocation-of-key-components">Colocation of key components</h3>

 MAAS relies on two key components: the *region controller* and the *rack controller*.
 The region controller handles operator requests; the rack controller provides high-bandwidth services to multiple racks.
 In essence, rack controllers manage racks, while the region controller manages the data centre.
 We generally recommended installing both controllers on the same system.
-The default MAAS install delivers this colocated configuration automatically.
+The default MAAS install delivers this co-located configuration automatically.
 This all-in-one solution also provides DHCP.

 <!-- deb-2-7-cli
-See [Concepts and terms](/t/concepts-and-terms-deb-2-7-cli/2520#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-deb-2-7-cli/2688), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-deb-2-7-cli/2904) will cause problems. deb-2-7-cli  -->

 <!-- deb-2-7-ui
-See [Concepts and terms](/t/concepts-and-terms-deb-2-7-ui/2521#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-deb-2-7-ui/2689), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-deb-2-7-ui/2905) will cause problems. deb-2-7-ui  -->

-See [Concepts and terms](/t/concepts-and-terms-deb-2-8-cli/2522#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-deb-2-8-cli/2690), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-deb-2-8-cli/2906) will cause problems.

 <!-- deb-2-8-ui
-See [Concepts and terms](/t/concepts-and-terms-deb-2-8-ui/2523#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-deb-2-8-ui/2691), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-deb-2-8-ui/2907) will cause problems. deb-2-8-ui  -->

 <!-- deb-2-9-cli
-See [Concepts and terms](/t/concepts-and-terms-deb-2-9-cli/2524#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-deb-2-9-cli/2692), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-deb-2-9-cli/2908) will cause problems. deb-2-9-cli  -->

 <!-- deb-2-9-ui
-See [Concepts and terms](/t/concepts-and-terms-deb-2-9-ui/2525#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-deb-2-9-ui/2693), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-deb-2-9-ui/2909) will cause problems. deb-2-9-ui  -->

 <!-- snap-2-7-cli
-See [Concepts and terms](/t/concepts-and-terms-snap-2-7-cli/2514#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-snap-2-7-cli/2682), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-snap-2-7-cli/2898) will cause problems. snap-2-7-cli  -->

 <!-- snap-2-7-ui
-See [Concepts and terms](/t/concepts-and-terms-snap-2-7-ui/2515#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-snap-2-7-ui/2683), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-snap-2-7-ui/2899) will cause problems. snap-2-7-ui  -->

 <!-- snap-2-8-cli
-See [Concepts and terms](/t/concepts-and-terms-snap-2-8-cli/2516#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-snap-2-8-cli/2684), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-snap-2-8-cli/2900) will cause problems. snap-2-8-cli  -->

 <!-- snap-2-8-ui
-See [Concepts and terms](/t/concepts-and-terms-snap-2-8-ui/2517#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-snap-2-8-ui/2685), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-snap-2-8-ui/2901) will cause problems. snap-2-8-ui  -->

 <!-- snap-2-9-cli
-See [Concepts and terms](/t/concepts-and-terms-snap-2-9-cli/2518#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-snap-2-9-cli/2686), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-snap-2-9-cli/2902) will cause problems. snap-2-9-cli  -->

 <!-- snap-2-9-ui
-See [Concepts and terms](/t/concepts-and-terms-snap-2-9-ui/2519#heading--controllers) for a deeper understanding of these components.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--controllers) for a deeper understanding of these components.
 Note that in special cases, such as [high availability or load balancing](/t/high-availability-snap-2-9-ui/2687), you will want to install multiple region and rack controllers.
 You should also review your existing network design to determine whether [MAAS-managed DHCP](/t/managing-dhcp-snap-2-9-ui/2903) will cause problems. snap-2-9-ui  -->

 <a href="https://discourse.maas.io/uploads/default/original/1X/3ad2b128fbc034e9f575f21c0415a6e6c55baea3.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/3ad2b128fbc034e9f575f21c0415a6e6c55baea3.jpeg"></a>